thomaswilburn/on-air/readme.md

 Figuring out whether someone was on a live mic with an audience used to be a problem that only radio and TV professionals regularly faced.
 In COVID times, when many of us have multiple adults working from a single home, many more of us are on the horns of this dilemma.
 On Air is a simple status display designed to let a household easily mark rooms as "live," and instantly update everyone else, so that you'll know when to burst in and when to send a discrete text instead.

+## Running locally

+1. Clone this repo and run `npm i`.
+You should have Node 11+ installed (required for the `fs.promises` module).
+2. Run `npm run dev` to start a local server **OR**
+3. Run `npm start` to begin in "production" mode
+4. Open a browser to `localhost:8000` to see the page.
+Other devices on the local network should be able to access the page as well, but for testing you can open two local browsers to see them update live.

 ## Architecture

 The back-end server for the application is a simple Node app with few dependencies.
 It serves static files for the front-end code, but most of its functionality is actually built around WebSocket connections.
 An in-memory model of the "studio complex" keeps a list of rooms and their status, which is transmitted to any connected clients whenever there's a change.